 Replacing the Level 2 Award in British Open Water Swimming, the qualification has been designed to provide learners with the specialist knowledge needed to deliver open water swimming sessions.
 It has been developed to meet the needs of today’s open water coaches and swimmers, as the sport’s popularity continues to grow.

-The SW Regional and County Open Water Championships originally scheduled to take place at Preston Beach, Weymouth on 6 July 2019 have been cancelled.
-Following this announcement of postponement, the Region has since been unable to reschedule the event for 2019.
+The SW Regional and County Open Water Championships 2019 originally scheduled to take place at Preston Beach, Weymouth on 6 July were cancelled.
+Following this announcement of postponement, the Region was subsequently unable to reschedule the event for 2019.
 View notice of cancellation.
 Swimmers from Somerset Clubs were given the opportunity to enter the Midlands Open Water Festival at Holme Pierrepont, Nottingham on 7 July 2019 in their quest for qualification for open water nationals.
 View results.

 View results of the 2018 South West Open Water Championships.

-Swim England announced an alternative venue - Thrybergh Country Park - for Swim England Open Water National Age Group Championships 2019 on 5 August 2019 after the lakes at Rother Valley Country Park had been closed due to the discovery of blue-green algae.
+The Swim England Open Water National Age Group Championships 2019 was held at Thrybergh Country Park on 5 August 2019 after the lakes at Rother Valley Country Park had been closed due to the discovery of blue-green algae.
 The Championships contained races over three distances; 2km, 3km and 5km.
 Age groups 12 and 13 yrs competed over 2km, 14 and 15 yrs competed over 3km, while 16, 17/18 and 19+ yrs completed the 5km course.
 View results.
 We also published opportunities to volunteer as Front of House Team Members at the Age Group event.

-Swim England Open Water National Masters Championships 2019 will take place on Sunday 1 September 2019, Nene Park, Peterborough.
-The event has races contested over 1.5km and 3km.
+Swim England Open Water National Masters Championships 2019 took place on 1 Sep 2019 at Nene Park, Peterborough.
+View report.
+Races were contested over 1.5km and 3km.
 Most Masters swimmers often enter both distances.
-Entry is also open to Scottish, Welsh and international swimmers, while you can also sign up for temporary membership to compete.
-View opportunity to volunteer as Front of House Team Members at the Masters event.
+Entry was also open to Scottish, Welsh and international swimmers, while you could also sign up for temporary membership to compete.
+We publishef opportunities to volunteer as Front of House Team Members at the Masters event.

-There are opportunities across the UK to officiate at Open Water events.
+There were opportunities across the UK to officiate at Open Water events in 2019.
 View details.